-Liquid waste/oil was discovered in 4 OGS units, sixteen other OGS units required regular maintenance to remove accumulated sediment.
-There were 2 OGS units located within a construction zone at Queen's University and could not be inspected.
+Liquid waste/oil was discovered in a few OGS units, and remaining OGS units required regular maintenance to remove accumulated sediment.

-Removal of liquid waste/oil has been coordinated for 4 OGS units with disposal at a licensed disposal facility, sixteen OGS units were cleaned out using Public Works vacuum truck in November 2023.
+Removal of liquid waste/oil has been coordinated for a few OGS units with disposal at a licensed disposal facility, remaining OGS units were cleaned out using Public Works vacuum truck in fall 2024.

-Sixteen OGS units requiring regular maintenance to remove accumulated sediment were cleaned out in November 2023.
-Liquid waste/oil is scheduled for removal in April 2024.
-The 2 OGS units located within the construction zone at Queen's University will be inspected once the structures are accessible, expected November 2024.
+OGS units requiring regular maintenance to remove accumulated sediment were cleaned out in fall 2024.
+Liquid waste/oil is scheduled for removal in summer 2025.